Policy and Targets

 Background and the Role of Reductions in Meeting Environmental and Economic Objectives

-The volume of gas flared in Ecuador increased from 0.8 bcm in 2012 to 1.2 bcm in 2016.
-After falling to 0.9 bcm in 2018, flare gas volumes started to increase again, surpassing 1.2 bcm in 2021, when the flaring intensity reached its highest level since 2012.
+The volume of gas flared in Ecuador increased from 0.8 billion cubic meters (bcm) in 2012 to 1.2 bcm in 2016 (Figure 1).
+After falling to 0.9 bcm in 2018, flare gas volumes started to increase again, surpassing 1.3 bcm in 2022, when the flaring intensity reached its highest level since 2012.
 During this period, oil production fell slightly.
-There were 62 individual flare sites in the last flare count conducted in 2019.
+There were 98 individual flare sites in the most recent flare count, conducted in 2022.

-Petroamazonas, a state-owned upstream oil company, endorsed the World Bank’s Zero Routine Flaring by 2030 initiative in 2015 (World Bank, n.d.)., followed by the endorsement in 2019 by the Ministry of Energy and Non-Renewable Natural Resources (Ministerio de Energía y Recursos Naturales no Renovables [MERNNR]).
-Ecuador also participates in the Global Methane Initiative (n.d.).
+Petroamazonas, a state-owned upstream oil company, endorsed the World Bank’s Zero Routine Flaring by 2030 initiative in 2015, followed by the endorsement in 2019 by what was then called the Ministry of Energy and Non-Renewable Natural Resources (Ministerio de Energía y Recursos Naturales no Renovables); it was renamed the Ministry of Energy and Mines (Ministerio de Energía y Minas [MEM]) through Executive Decree 400, 2022.
+Ecuador also participates in the Global Methane Initiative and the Global Methane Pledge.

-In 2019, Ecuador submitted its updated first NDC to the UNFCCC.
-It committed to an unconditional reduction of 12 percent of its GHG emissions by 2025 from the levels in the business-as-usual scenario.
+In 2019, Ecuador submitted its updated first Nationally Determined Contribution (NDC) to the United Nations Framework Convention on Climate Change.
+It committed to an unconditional reduction of 12 percent of its greenhouse gas (GHG) emissions by 2025 from the levels in the business-as-usual scenario.
 In 2012, the energy sector accounted for 47 percent of GHG emissions in Ecuador.
-Mitigation strategies in the NDC include energy efficiency and gas utilization for power generation and LPG production.
+Mitigation strategies in the NDC include energy efficiency and gas utilization for power generation and liquefied petroleum gas (LPG) production.
 Flaring reduction is classified under energy efficiency improvement.
+Two projects to capture methane from landfills and its use for power generation (in Quito and Cuenca) are listed as unconditional commitments.
+Another two such projects are listed under conditional actions.

 The National Strategy on Climate Change 2012–2025 integrates mitigation initiatives to address climate change through 2025 and coordinates climate change actions in various priority sectors, including the energy sector.
 The National Development Plan 2017–2021 sets as objectives for the oil and gas industry the promotion of good management practices for pollution reduction, conservation, mitigation, and adaptation to the effects of climate change.